 Let’s see how many more salads we can come up with before September hits!
 Sorry, so very sorry, I didn’t mean to mention September!!

-- 1 medium honeydew melon, seeded and cut in bite-size cubes (about 5 cups) (I used a melon baller)
+- 1 medium honeydew melon seeded and cut into bite-size cubes (I use a melon baller)

 - 1/3 cup finely sliced red onion